Can the Speaker be a minister?

 An important part of the role of Speaker is that they are impartial and do not support one side or the other.
 Ministers are key members of the government and are required to support government decisions, which they would not be able to if they were sitting in the Speaker’s chair.
 The Speaker’s role is to run meetings of the House; ministers participate in the meetings by giving speeches, introducing bills or answering questions during Question Time.

-The Speaker of the House of Representatives in the Speaker's chair.
-There is a carving of leaves in the wood behind him.
+The Speaker of the House of Representatives in the Speaker's chair, which is a large wooden chair on a platform.

-The Speaker of the House of Representatives.
+The Speaker of the House of Representatives

 Penny Bradfield/DPS Auspic

-The Speaker of the House of Representatives.
+The Speaker of the House of Representatives

-The Speaker of the House of Representatives in the Speaker's chair.
-There is a carving of leaves in the wood behind him.
+The Speaker of the House of Representatives in the Speaker's chair, which is a large wooden chair on a platform.

 Penny Bradfield/DPS Auspic